 In 2006, Hydro participated in the completion of 51 exploration wells, resulting in 26 discoveries.
 The southern leg of the Langeled gas pipeline opened during 2006, an important milestone for the Ormen Lange/Langeled project.
 At the end of December, the project was 91 percent complete.
 The project is on schedule and expected to be completed in 2007.
 Also during 2006, Hydro divested its share of gasoline retail business Hydro Texaco in Norway and Denmark.

-Operating income for Hydro's total aluminum activities amounted to NOK 413 million for the fourth quarter of 2006, compared with a loss NOK 1,099 million in the fourth quarter of 2005 and NOK 1,647 million in the third quarter of 2006.
-Operating income for the fourth quarter of 2006 was heavily influenced by write-downs, costs and charges relating to the restructuring of downstream aluminum operations.
+Operating income for Hydro's total aluminium activities amounted to NOK 413 million for the fourth quarter of 2006, compared with a loss NOK 1,099 million in the fourth quarter of 2005 and NOK 1,647 million in the third quarter of 2006.
+Operating income for the fourth quarter of 2006 was heavily influenced by write-downs, costs and charges relating to the restructuring of downstream aluminium operations.
 Operating income for 2006 as a whole amounted to NOK 6,181 million compared with NOK 2,316 million in 2005.
-Results for the year were heavily influenced by a substantial increase in aluminum prices.
+Results for the year were heavily influenced by a substantial increase in aluminium prices.

 Good progress has been made in 2006 on the restructuring, but results were heavily impacted by the related impairments and other costs amounting to about NOK 600 million for the quarter and about NOK 890 million for the year 2006.
 Costs relating to plant rationalization, closures and impairments amounted to about NOK 1,250 million in the fourth quarter of 2005 and about NOK 90 million in the third quarter 2006.